Gravitate-Health/audit-component/README.md

 # When repeating the process and rotating once more verification should be done as follows:
 logksi verify -d -- /var/log-ksi/srv-own-log.log.2 /var/log-ksi/srv-own-log.log.1

+# In these there is a logfile that has unsigned signature, you can sign it like this:
+logksi sign /var/log-ksi/srv-own-log.log.1
 ```

 Accessing logging service from the cluster: